vasanthv/jsonbox/README.md

 ```
 mongo
 ```
 to start the MongoDB instance.
-Then `cd` into directory where the repo was cloned `cd jsonbox` and install the dependencies:
+Then `cd` into directory where the repo was cloned and install the dependencies:
 ```
 npm install
 ```